jemmy512/book-notes/Linux/linux-mem.md

             && !fast_find_block && !isolation_suitable(cc, page))
             continue;

-        /* For async direct compaction, only scan the pageblocks of the
-         * same migratetype without huge pages.
-Async direct compaction
-         * is optimistic to see if the minimum amount of work satisfies
-         * the allocation.
-The cached PFN is updated as it's possible
-         * that all remaining blocks between source and target are
-         * unsuitable and the compaction scanners fail to meet. */ ret = suitable_migration_source(cc, page) {
+        ret = suitable_migration_source(cc, page) {
             int block_mt;

             if (pageblock_skip_persistent(page))
                 return false;
             if ((cc->mode != MIGRATE_ASYNC) || !cc->direct_compaction)
                 return true;